DigixGlobal/dao-contracts/README.md

 This runs the `test/simulateDao.js` code.
 Re-usable javascript functions can be located in `test/setup.js` and `test/daoHelpers.js`.

-#### Testing the smart contracts logic
+#### Testing
 We are in progress of improving the test coverage of DigixDAO contracts.
 All tests can be located in the `test` directory, segregated by the `storage`, `service` and `interactive` layer.
+You can refer to [this](DIGIXDAO_TEST_SETUP) for an overview of how the tests work.

-Before running any tests, you need to run Ganache, an development Ethereum instance, in a separate terminal:
+Before running any tests, you need to run Ganache, a development Ethereum instance, in a separate terminal:
 ```
 npm run ganache
 ```